-It is critical to understand that incidents that are classified under the category of Security require special handling and procedures.
-These incidents should be logged here and then follow the Security Incident procedures as defined by the Cloudflare Information Security team.
+It is critical to understand that incidents that are classified under the categories of Security and Privacy require special handling and procedures.
+Customers should report these incidents directly to Cloudflare by Contacting Cloudflare Support, who will follow specified incident procedures as defined by the Cloudflare Security & Privacy teams.

 High Severity / Priority Incidents

 P0 and P1 incidents obviously have more impact to the business and therefore, have some special upfront requirements to ensure that they are handled in the most expeditious fashion possible.

 For all P0 and P1 issues, the on-duty Incident Manager should be contacted immediately.
 A schedule of incident managers will be posted to ensure that SRE knows who to contact at any given time.
 The incident manager is a critical resource responsible for the following: